mesg-foundation/docs/guide/README.md

 # Introduction

-MESG is a framework for developers to build application efficiently.
+MESG is a framework for developers to build applications efficiently.
 It relies on two specific tools:

 - The **MESG SDK** that connects services together
 - The **MESG Marketplace** to bootstrap applications faster